breez/breez-sdk-docs/src/notifications/getting_started.md

 }
 ```

-#### Swap Confirmed
+#### Confirming a swap

-When the chain service confirms that there are funds available at the swap address when receiving a onchain payment, the chain service will call the webhook with the POST data:
+When receiving a payment via a onchain address, the swap address needs to be monitored until the funds are confirmed onchain before the swap is executed.
+A chain service is used to monitor the address for confirmed funds.
+Once funds are confirmed, the chain service calls the registered webhook with the address.
+The Notification Plugin when receiving this notification from the NDS will connect to the Breez SDK and redeem the swap.
+The `address_txs_confirmed` notification type has the following format:
 ```json
 {
     "template": "address_txs_confirmed",